ProjectBotTeam/projectBot/README.md

 # projectBot
-A team collaboration focusing on building an AI bot.
+Team collaboration on building a Slack bot.

+# How to Contribute

+# Team